-The solutions to (16) and (14), when using the parameters given by (11), are shown in Figure 1.
+The solutions to (3.7) and (3.5), when using the parameters given by (3.2), are shown in Figure 1.
 The top graph shows how the optimal net present value (NPV = V - I) of the operation is dependent upon the termination fine K, and the lower graph shows how the resulting probability of termination varies.
-The objective of the regulator is to reduce the probability of early termination by 20%, and the fine which achieves this aim is indicated by the intersecting dashed lines in the lower graph: $K^ = \$5.6$ M. The introduction of this fine leads to a reduction of the firm's NPV from \\$137.5M to \$136.82M, a reduction in NPV of just 0.5%.
+The objective of the regulator is to reduce the probability of early termination by 20%, and the fine which achieves this aim is indicated by the intersecting dashed lines in the lower graph: $K^ =$ \$5.6M.
+The introduction of this fine leads to a reduction of the firm's NPV from \$137.5M to \$136.82M, a reduction in NPV of just 0.5%.
+As one would expect, the approximate size of this reduction in valuation is given by the probability of abandonment multiplied by the size of the optimal penalty fine.

-Figure 2 illustrates the effect of the optimal fine $K^$ on the optimal operating strategy of the firm, where the termination boundaries S(0) (dashed line) and $S(K^)$ (solid line) are shown.
+Figure 2 illustrates the effect of the optimal fine K^ on the optimal operating strategy of the firm, where the termination boundaries S(0) (dashed line) and $S(K^)$ (solid line) are shown.
 The difference between these two termination prices becomes greater close to contract expiry.
-It is clear from Figure 2 that the reduction in termination probability is principally achieved by excluding termination decisions close to expiry of the operating license: this feature also explains the relatively low impact of the termination fine on the firm's NPV.
+It is clear from Figure